-I was born on the winter solstice, the first day of the light begins to return.
+I was born on the winter solstice, the first day the light begins to return.
 Since then, I have collected degrees and stories: the papers on my walls hint about time spent on the stage, in physics laboratories, in classrooms discussing philosophy and religion and science.
 But the stories don’t start or end there.
 I have discovered narratives in pubs in small Scottish towns, tall tales at archery gatherings, wondrous beginnings from children and students…

 Writing happened somewhere along the way, somewhere between learning mathematics and trying to understand human psychology.
 The words just came, and I find myself writing stories and daydreams and discovering moments of beauty.